binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 on the topic.

 Another idea is to set-up monitoring and notifications on activity of your AWS account root user.
 AWS [documentation](https://aws.amazon.com/blogs/mt/monitor-and-notify-on-aws-account-root-user-activity/) explains how to do this.

+There are also a collection of monitoring specific items that you should review in the Monitoring subsection of the [CIS AWS Foundations document](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)

 Another great idea is to generate an AWS key [Canarytoken](https://canarytokens.org/) from canarytokens.org, and put it somewhere more obvious than your real AWS key(s).
 When someone uses it, you will be automatically notified.
 I discussed these with Haroon Meer on the Software Engineering Radio Network Security podcast.